openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 root of the API (e.g. `/v3/policies`).

 TCP port 35357 is designated by the Internet Assigned Numbers Authority ("IANA") for use by OpenStack Identity services.
-Example API requests & responses in this document therefore assume that the Identity service implementation is deployed at the root of `http://identity:35357/`.
+Example API requests and responses in this document therefore assume that the Identity service implementation is deployed at the root of `http://identity:35357/`.